jamiekeydigital/key-interview-tasks/task-sql/task-sql.md

 # SQL Relation Task
 This is a simple task to get a result set from three related tables.

-Each row in the result set would include the information to create various indexed objects, in different languages when read.

-This result could be read directly as a query, or could be used as the basis for a db view.
+This can be completed in most SQL dialects such as MySQL, PostgreSQL, MS SQL Server.
+The test data is supplied as MySQL format, and uses datetime columns so 'can' be acheived in SQLite but would need timestamps converted to epoch numerics.

 ## Context of data
 The following data records are events/activities on a holiday park.
 It has three tables :